OVK-CyberSec/42-NetPractice/README.md

-*This project has been created as part of the 42 curriculum by <mohifdi>.*
+*This project has been created as part of the 42 curriculum by mohifdi.*

 # NetPractice